picocomputer/picocomputer.github.io/docs/source/api.rst

 The RIA has registers called RIA_A, RIA_X, and RIA_SREG.
 An int is 16 bits, so we set the RIA_A and RIA_X registers with arg1.
 I'll use "A" for the 6502 register and "RIA_A" for the RIA register in this explanation.

-Next we push arg0 on the VSTACK.
+Next we push arg0 on the XSTACK.
 Writing data to the RIA_STACK register does this.
 It's a top-down stack, so push each value from left to right and maintain little endian-ness in memory.

 To call, store the operation ID in RIA_OP.
 The operation begins immediately.
 You can keep doing 6502 things, like running a loading animation, by polling RIA_BUSY.
 Or, JSR RIA_RETURN to block.